GiovBu/SAP_Watson_Visual_Recognition/README.md

 :warning: **TROUBLESHOOTING**

-Calling a Watson service in Bluemix from within an SAP system may fail for various reason.
-The following describe some symptoms and how to proceed if you are experiencing those.
+Calling a Watson service in Bluemix from within a SAP system may fail for various reasons.
+Following some symptoms and how to proceed if you are experiencing those.

 **- GET or POST method throws exception Communication Error**